officialMECH/bs-analysis/scripts/README.md

 # Generator Scripts

-These scripts will provide a means of generating datasets from a variety of sources that are compatible with the web app.
+These scripts will provide a means of generating datasets that are compatible with the web app from a variety of sources.
 There are plans to eventually have support for creating new datasets from within the app, but this should hopefully serve as a temporary solution.

 [Node.js](https://nodejs.dev/en/learn/) is required to compile/run these scripts.
 You can install dependencies using [Yarn](https://yarnpkg.com/getting-started) (if you're cloning locally) or your preferred package manager (if you'd rather yoink these scripts and use them in your own preferred engine/framework).